 Plas Glyn-y-Weddw now attracts over 140,000 visitors annually and is a popular destination among local people as well as visitors from all over the world.

 The charity that owns and runs Plas Glyn-y-Weddw receives less than 5% of its annual turnover from the public sector and is therefore heavily dependent on the loyalty of its supporters for its survival.
-If you wold like to learn more about the ways you can support and make a difference please contact the Director on email@example.com.
+If you would like to learn more about the ways you can support and make a difference please contact the Director on firstname.lastname@example.org.